Le dîner de cons vs Dinner for Schmucks

 Apparently, the American rip off adaptation of Le dîner de cons is quite bad.

-I had a funny feeling that it was going to be yet another good foreign language film that had been completely wasted by Hollywood's big brains (or lack of).
+I can't hide that I have been a bit worried about that one since I read about the remake, and I had a funny feeling that it was going to be yet another good foreign language film that had been completely wasted by Hollywood's big brains (or lack of).

 Yup, the trailer I saw the other week left me unamused, despite some actors that I really like having been cast in the film (and you can watch it and waste 2:27 minutes here.
 No, no need to thank me, really...).

-I'm glad I'm not the only one who thinks so: my dear Peter Bradshaw gives Dinner for Schmucks one star (review here) and there was another bit in the Guardian about it this morning yesterday.
+I'm glad I'm not the only one who thinks so: my dear Peter Bradshaw gives Dinner for Schmucks one star (review here) and there was another bit in the Guardian about itthis morning yesterday.

 They mention, as in the NY Times article I quoted in my post a few months ago, that the title bothers some people in the US: "Dinner for Schmucks is a loose remake of the French film Le dîner de cons, which was retitled The Dinner Game for the English language marketplace, but in fact translates as the rather more biting "dinner for cunts", a fact which (bizarrely) a large number of critics seem to have only recently become aware of.
 Much fuss has been made of the US version's rather poor Yiddish, with Debbie Schlussel pointing out on her blog that "a 'schmuck' is basically a 'prick', not a geek, unless they're referring to the boss and his friends who make fun of the geeks.
 The more correct title would have been 'Dinner for Schlemiels' or 'Dinner for Putzes.'""